josephzxy/flask_micro_blog/README.md

-# flask_blog
+# flask_micro_blog
-This is a basic blog using flask
+This is a micro blog based on flask

-This blog, which is still in progress, will be an outcome of [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
+This project, which is still in progress, will be an outcome of [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)